As soon as you start making money, chances are someone is going to ask you if they can borrow some.

-“When my clients bring this up, the first thing I ask them,” said Elijah Kovar, financial advisor and co-founder of Great Waters Financial in Minneapolis, Minnesota, “is why the loan is being asked for.
+“When my clients bring this up, the first thing I ask them,” said Elijah Kovar, financial professional and co-founder of Great Waters Financial in Minneapolis, Minnesota, “is why the loan is being asked for.
 Is it because a bank won’t lend to them because they’re not creditworthy?
 Or is this someone who pays their bills on time?”

 Banks, said Kovar, have more money than we do as individuals.
-So if they don’t want to take the risk on a loan, we might not want to either.
+So, if they don’t want to take the risk on a loan, we might not want to either.

 Questions to ask yourself when asked to loan money

 Before you part with any money, it helps to have a realistic picture of the asker’s credit record and the reality that they may default.